jcftang/ansible-hydra/README.md

 Playbooks for deploying DRI test and development infrastructure

-In the DRI test and development infrastructure for our Hydra Head we use primarily Ubuntu 12.04.
+In the DRI test and development infrastructure for our Hydra Head we use primarily Ubuntu 12.04, mainly due to almost everything *just working* and better ceph support.

 The goal of this set of plays is to be able to quickly setup a base system with Ubuntu and have at least the following applications installed